wee-slack/wee-slack/README.md

 /set plugins.var.python.slack.slack_api_token ${sec.data.slack_token}
 ```

+Note that you will have to move your tokens manually from
+`plugins.var.python.slack.slack_api_token` to the secure variable after each
+time you run `/slack register <code>`.

 #### Optional: Connecting to multiple teams

 You can run the register command multiple times to connect to multiple teams.